 - Prior to releasing loan funds be sure to process any needed reallocations using SBA Form 327.
 Reallocations may happen when there are cost savings on a project or, conversely, if there are shortfalls due to unexpected costs or cost overruns.

 - We also advise lenders to set up spreadsheets to track multiple contractors and contracts, disbursement details, loan balances, final disbursement requirements and anything else that could be useful in tracking the overall project.
+Additionally, lenders will need to be familiar with SBA appraisal requirements for commercial properties.
 Taking this step early on makes things much easier throughout the life of each loan.

 Prudent Lenders is always available to help when lenders need additional assistance or guidance.
 We look forward to working with you.